Gone with the Wind (novel): Legacy

+The Lost Cause

-One story of the legacy of Gone with the Wind is that people worldwide incorrectly think it was the "true story" of the Old South and how it was changed by the American Civil War and Reconstruction.
+One legacy of Gone with the Wind is the persistence in the people's minds of its representation of the history of the Old South and how the American Civil War and Reconstruction changed it.
 The film adaptation of the novel "amplified this effect".
 The plantation legend was "burned" into the mind of the public.
 Moreover, her fictional account of the war and its aftermath has influenced how the world has viewed the city of Atlanta for successive generations.